 What happens if I don’t get paid?

 Perhaps the best part about Provincial Lottery Corporations running Canadian sports betting is that your provincial government is there to handle any disputes that arise.
-Of course, the legalization of single-game wagering or allowing private sportsbook operators to enter the market won’t change that.
+Of course, the legalization of single-game wagering and allowing private sportsbook operators to enter the market won’t change that.
 Provincial Lottery Corporations and Gaming Authorities will regulate private operators and give you somewhere to turn if something goes awry.

 Why should I bet with licensed sportsbooks exclusively?